bdaiinstitute/bosdyn_msgs/README.md

 ### Upload debian to GitHub

-You should now have a `.deb` file containing the `bosdyn_msgs` package.
+You should now have a `.deb` file containing the `bosdyn_msgs` package in the directory above.
 You need to upload that as a release to GitHub [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Please increment the version of the release.
 At some point we may consider automating this process but we don't have a formalized way of doing these precompilations yet.